Haribalajiravi/creamie-documentation-v2/docs/events.md

 sidebar_label: Events
 ---

 Initiating multiple event checkpoints on a single event handler with different variants of events can be achieved.
-To use this, just make some checkpoints specifying `e` as element attribute followed by <Event>:<ActionCheckPointHandler>.
+To use this, just make some checkpoints specifying `e` as element attribute followed by {Event}:{ActionCheckPointHandler}.

 In the below snippet, the event is associated with the `click` function of the button.
 We can also, stop event bubbling on nested events just by using `e.stopPropagation()` inside action handler.